Neuralink: Fast LLM Inference on Smartphones with Neuron Co-Activation Linking: Background and Motivation

 \subsection{Universal Flash Storage on Smartphones}

 Mobile devices, such as smartphones, predominantly utilize Universal Flash Storage (UFS)~\cite{ufs} as the storage protocol.
-By leveraging NAND flash, UFS offers significantly larger storage capacity than the space available in DRAM, with scalability reaching terabyte (TB) levels.
-Furthermore, the introduction of the command queue in UFS markedly improves the efficiency of data transfer between flash and DRAM.
+Leveraging NAND flash, UFS provides significantly larger storage capacity than the space available in DRAM, with scalability reaching terabyte (TB) levels.
+Furthermore, the introduction of the command queue in UFS markedly improves the efficiency of data transfer between flash memory and DRAM.
 In the latest version (UFS 4.0), the sustained read speed per lane can reach up to 2.9 GB/s.
-This combination of extensive storage capacity and relatively high read speed forms the foundation for the execution of LLMs on mobile devices.
+This combination of extensive storage capacity and high read speed serves as a foundation for the execution of LLMs on mobile devices.

-However, unlike server-side external storage (such as NVMe), UFS on smartphones typically features a shallow command queue, supporting only 32 entries.
-This limitation significantly restricts the IOPS for flash reads and can even hinder full utilization of the available bandwidth.
-As depicted in Figure~\ref{fig:motivation-flash}, the read bandwidth increases with the continuous I/O sizes, since continuous reads can be issued by a single read operation.
-Specially, when the continuous I/O size is less than 24KB, the bandwidth scales almost linearly with the I/O size, indicating that these reads are primarily IOPS-bound.
-Consequently, the key to fully exploiting UFS bandwidth lies in maximizing the continuity of read accesses.
+However, unlike server-side storage (such as NVMe), UFS typically features a shallow command queue, supporting only 32 entries.
+This limitation restricts the IOPS for flash reads and prevents full utilization of the available bandwidth.
+As shown in Figure~\ref{fig:background-iops}, the read bandwidth increases with the continuous I/O sizes, as multiple continuous reads can be issued by a single read operation.
+Notably, when the continuous I/O size is below 24KB, bandwidth scales almost linearly with I/O size, indicating that these reads are primarily IOPS-bound.
+Therefore, the key to fully exploiting UFS bandwidth lies in maximizing the continuity of read accesses.